techidaily/site-fox-friendly/source/_posts/new-in-2024-best-vistas-backgrounds-boosting-live-quality.md

 ![pixabay live streaming background](https://images.wondershare.com/filmora/article-images/2022/12/best-backgrounds-for-live-streaming-7.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/kTHQrw8e1gk?si=gTPIa7KjhSZ0Vz97" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Movietools.info is one of the best platforms from where you can get 2D and 3D animated video loops.
 You can use these loops as animated backgrounds for your live streams to fascinate the interests of your viewers.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/LI9nKlbhnw8?si=uUXFVbuEqXtFHHv0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 4\.
 [Pixabay](https://pixabay.com/videos/search/animated/)